laravel/docs/configuration.md

 You should typically run the `php artisan config:cache` command as part of your production deployment routine.
 The command should not be run during local development as configuration options will frequently need to be changed during the course of your application's development.

+If you would like to revert the cache, remove the `bootstrap/cache/config.php` file.

 > {note} If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.

 <a name="maintenance-mode"></a>